 (3) There is no safe level of radiation exposure.

-All three beliefs trace their historical roots to the atomic bombings of Hiroshima and Nagasaki.
-The first two come directly from the bombing itself, and the third from an assumption used to set regulatory standards based on H/N survivor data covering the decade after WWII.
+All three trace their historical roots to the atomic bombings of Hiroshima and Nagasaki.
+The first two come directly from the bombing itself, and the third from an assumption used to set regulatory standards which were based on an extrapolation made in the 1930s, and Hiroshima/Nagasaki survivor data compiled over the decade after WWII.
 Any and/or all of the three beliefs became widely held in populations around the world, largely due to cold war secrecy.
 Over the three-plus decades following WWII, the beliefs became paradigm…a foundation of understanding held without question or doubt…in the minds of many.
-The perceived threat of nuclear energy to human health, based on these paradigms, is routinely presented in apocalyptic terms spawned by (again) Hiroshima/Nagasaki.
+The perceived threat of nuclear energy to human health, based on these paradigms, is routinely presented in apocalyptic terms spawned by nuclear weapon's detonations.